-Data processing has been done to convert the measured data into an easily usable format and to ensure good quality of the data.
-The data have been inspected and flagged accordingly.
-Finally, all data have been transformed onto a unified grid with a temporal resolution of 1 s.
+Data processing was done to convert the measured data into an easily usable format and to ensure good quality of the data.
+The data were inspected and flagged accordingly.
+Finally, all data were transformed onto a unified grid with a temporal resolution of 1 s.
 For cloud radar and dropsondes the vertical resolution is 30 m.
 These steps will be briefly discussed below.